hacs/documentation/documentation/navigation/installed.md

 This is where you get an overview of your installed repositories.

 You will see a status icon that indicates the status of the repository.
-The color of that icon is [cuztomizable with themes](/docs/basic/theming), but the default is:
+The color of that icon is [customizable with themes](/docs/basic/theming), but the default is:

 color | description
 -- | --